 Other causes include:

-The way stress affects your body is so unusual that it can be hard to track exactly what it's doing to any given person.
+The way stress affects your body is so unique to each individual that it can be hard to track exactly what it's doing to any given person.
 It may be that anxiety changes the way your body processes nutrients, leading to stomach upset.
 It may also be that when your immune system is weak from stress, germs that are present in your stomach bother your immune system more.

-All of these are potentially issues that lead to problems with your stomach during periods of stress.
+All of these are potential issues that lead to problems with your stomach during periods of stress.

 How to Control Your Anxiety Upset Stomach

-That stomach upset can really put a damper on your ability to live a happy life.
-Ideally, you'll need to cure your anxiety in order to experience a calmer stomach.
+Stomach upset can really put a damper on your ability to live a happy life.
+Ideally, you'll need to treat your anxiety to experience a calmer stomach.

-Even though anxiety is causing your stomach to feel sick, many of the symptoms can be reduced with various upset stomach medications.
-You never want to take medicine if you can avoid it, but many people have had success with basic medications that calm the stomach.
+Even though anxiety is causing your stomach to feel sick, many of the symptoms can be reduced with various medications.
+You should always consult with a doctor before taking medication and do not want to rely on medication to “cure” your upset stomach.
+However, many people have had success with basic medications that calm the stomach.
 Common examples include: